Sahilj11/Learning-notes/Notes/MCA/1st Sem/CN/CN Final notes.md

    - Stations can't check if the channel is busy before sending.
 They just go ahead and send.
 Only afterward, they find out if it worked.

 ## Multiple access protocol

+A multi-access protocol is a set of rules or procedures that govern how multiple users or devices can access and share a communication channel or network medium.
+These protocols are designed to coordinate and manage the access of multiple users to the shared resources, preventing conflicts and ensuring efficient use of the available bandwidth

 ![](../../../statics/Pasted%20image%2020231122094654.png)

 ### Random access protocols
 Random Access Protocols refer to a class of communication protocols in networking where multiple nodes or devices have access to a shared communication channel, and each node has an equal opportunity to transmit data without a fixed schedule or predefined order.
 The primary characteristic of random access protocols is that nodes contend for access to the channel, and the contention resolution mechanism involves randomness or probabilistic methods.

 Here are some key points about random access protocols:
 1. **Contending for Access:** In a random access protocol, multiple nodes share a common communication channel.
 When a node has data to transmit, it contends for access to the channel, indicating its intention to send.
 2. **Equal Opportunity:** Each node in the network has an equal chance of gaining access to the channel.
 There is no predefined order or hierarchy among nodes.
 3. **No Fixed Schedule:** Unlike scheduled or controlled access protocols, there is no fixed time slot or schedule for nodes to transmit.
 Nodes transmit whenever they have data to send.
 4. **Collision Handling:** Since multiple nodes may attempt to transmit simultaneously, collisions can occur.
 Collision detection and resolution mechanisms are implemented to manage these situations.
 5. **Examples of Random Access Protocols:**
    - **ALOHA:** One of the earliest examples of a random access protocol is the ALOHA protocol, where nodes can transmit data at any time.
 Collisions are detected, and retransmissions are attempted after random backoff periods.
    - **Carrier Sense Multiple Access (CSMA):** CSMA protocols listen to the channel before transmitting.
 If the channel is sensed as busy, the node defers its transmission.
 Variants include CSMA/CD (Collision Detection) and CSMA/CA (Collision Avoidance).
 6. **Efficiency and Throughput:** Random access protocols are often efficient in scenarios with variable and unpredictable data transmission patterns.
 However, as the network becomes more congested or the number of contending nodes increases, the likelihood of collisions also rises, potentially affecting throughput.

 Many algorithms for allocating a multiple access channel are known , some of them are: